taiqp/devsecops/README.md

   * Trivy: scan own image before deploying for any critical vulnerablities.
 Here it found one, but need to update pom.xml, which is out of scope of DevOps engineer.

+09. Deploy on Kubernetes

-09. Intergration Test: check the link with NodePort
+11. Intergration Test: check the link with NodePort